ShaolingPu/leetcode/README.md

 # leetcode
-Record of some fast solutions in leetcode.
+Record of some solutions in leetcode.